rbrtwlz/fastai_object_detection/README.md

 dls.show_batch()
 ```

-Now you are ready to create your `fasterrcnn_learner` to train a [FasterRCNN](https://arxiv.org/abs/1506.01497) model (with resnet 50 backbone).
+Now you are ready to create your `fasterrcnn_learner` to train a [FasterRCNN](https://arxiv.org/abs/1506.01497) model (with resnet50 backbone).
 To validate your models predictions you can use metrics like `mAP_at_IoU60`.

 ```python
 learn = fasterrcnn_learner(dls, fasterrcnn_resnet50,